• Skip to main content

 dashi ingredients.

-The key ingredients for dashi broth in Japanese cooking are Katsuobushi, Kombu, Dried shiitake mushroom, and Niboshi.
+In Japanese cooking, the key ingredients for dashi broth are Katsuobushi, Kombu, Dried shiitake mushroom, and Niboshi.
 They are used alone or combined (See homemade dashi recipes at Types of dashi).

-• Katsuobushi - Bonito flakes made by boiling and drying bonito fish meat.
-It's umami-packed ingredient that are also used for toppings and garnishes.
+• Katsuobushi – Bonito flakes made by boiling and drying bonito fish meat.
+It’s the umami-packed ingredient that is also used for toppings and garnishes.

-• Kombu seaweed - Edible kelp.
-Adds an extra layer of flavor to dishes with its umami taste.
+• Kombu seaweed – Edible kelp.
+It adds an extra layer of flavor to dishes with its umami taste.

-• Dried Shiitake mushrooms - Fresh shiitake mushrooms are nutritious vegetables - but by drying them, they become even more nutrient-dense and aromatic.
+• Dried Shiitake mushrooms – Fresh shiitake mushrooms are nutritious vegetables, but drying them makes them even more nutrient-dense and aromatic.

-• Niboshi - Dried fish.
+• Niboshi – Dried fish.
 Various kinds of fish are used for making niboshi, but sardine niboshi is the most common.
-Adds a unique flavor and intense aroma of fish.
+It adds a unique flavor and intense aroma of fish.

 4 Japanese classic dishes.